6.1 Working Collaboratively

 • Set agendas for meetings and keep minutes: To ensure that team meeting time is useful and achieves its purpose, plan an agenda for each meeting to help keep everyone on task.
 In addition, have someone take minutes to record decisions that are made.
 This record helps prevent repetition and ensures work actually gets done.

 • Determine the timing for tasks: Task timing involves two aspects: the duration for completing the task and the timing of the task in relation to the other tasks.
-Typically, tasks take longer than you think they will so it is often better to add 25% to your duration estimate.
+Typically, tasks take longer than you think they will, so it is often better to add 25% to your estimate.
 The timing of the tasks are important to figure out because some tasks can be completed concurrently, but others may have to be sequenced.
 Professionals often use Gantt Charts to outline these tasks and the time they will take within the overall project scale.

 • Manage communications: If a problem arises with someone on the team, the team leader should speak privately to the person and clearly indicate what needs to change and why.
 The focus should be on the behaviour, not on the person’s character.
 Issues should be dealt with quickly rather than left to deteriorate further.
 If this does not solve the problem, then try other approaches (See McCahan et al. “Management Strategies” for more information).